-"§ 143C-140.
+"§ 143D-140.
 Initiation and operation of lottery.

 The Commission shall initiate operation of lottery games at the earliest feasible and practical time but within 180 days of approval of the referendum.
 The lottery games shall be initiated and shall continue to be operated so as to produce the maximum amount of net revenues to benefit the public purposes described in this Chapter consistent with the purposes stated in G.S.
-143C-102.
+143D-102.
 Other departments, boards, commissions, and agencies of the State and their officers shall cooperate with the Commission to aid the Commission in fulfilling these objectives.

-"§ 143C-141.
+"§ 143D-141.
 Types of lottery games.

-- (a) Upon the recommendation of the Director, the Commission shall adopt rules, in the manner prescribed by Chapter 150B of the General Statutes, specifying the types of lottery games to be conducted by the Commission, including, but not limited to, instant lotteries, on-line games, games played on computer terminals or other devices, and other games traditional to the lottery; provided, however: - (1) No lottery game shall use the theme of dog racing or horse racing; - (2) No lottery game shall be based on the outcome of a particular sporting event or on the results of a series of sporting events; - (3) In lottery games using tickets, each ticket in a particular game shall bear a unique number distinguishing it from every other ticket in that lottery game; - (4) No name or photograph of a current elected official shall appear on the tickets of any lottery game; and - (5) In games using electronic computer terminals or other devices to play lottery games, no coins or currency shall be dispensed to players from those electronic computer terminals or devices. - (b) The Commission may authorize the use of: - (1) Any type of lottery game that has been conducted by any state government-operated lottery in the United States that will achieve the revenue objectives of the lottery consistent with the purposes stated in G.S.
-143C-102 including, but not limited to: - a.
-The sale of recyclable instant tickets or shares by electronic computer terminals or devices; or - b.
-Any other type of lottery game; or - Any gaming technology that has been used by any state governmentoperated lottery in the United States that will achieve the revenue objectives of the lottery consistent with the purposes stated in G.S.
-143C-102 including, but not limited to: - a.
-Printed tickets and shares; - b.
-Vending machines; or - c.
-Electronic computer terminals or other devices to play lottery games that are connected by telephone lines or other electronic means with a computer system operated by the Commission.
+- (a) Upon the recommendation of the Director, the Commission shall adopt rules, in the manner prescribed by Chapter 150B of the General Statutes, specifying the types of lottery games to be conducted by the Commission including, but not limited to, instant lotteries, on-line games, games played on computer terminals or other devices, and other games traditional to the lottery.
+The rules adopted by the Commission, pursuant to this section, shall provide for all of the following: - (1) No lottery game shall use the theme of dog racing or horse racing. - (2) No lottery game shall be based on the outcome of a particular sporting event or on the results of a series of sporting events. - (3) In lottery games using tickets, each ticket in a particular game shall bear a unique number distinguishing it from every other ticket in that lottery game. - (4) No name or photograph of a current elected official shall appear on the tickets of any lottery game. - (5) In games using electronic computer terminals or other devices to play lottery games, no coins or currency shall be dispensed to players from those electronic computer terminals or devices and no games shall be based on video poker. - (b) The Commission may authorize the use of: - (1) Any type of lottery game that has been conducted by any state government-operated lottery in the United States that will achieve the revenue objectives of the lottery consistent with the purposes stated in G.S.
+143D-102 including, but not limited to, either of the following: - a.
+The sale of instant tickets or shares by electronic computer terminals or devices. - b.
+Any other type of lottery game. - Any gaming technology that has been used by any state governmentoperated lottery in the United States that will achieve the revenue objectives of the lottery consistent with the purposes stated in G.S.
+143D-102 including, but not limited to, any of the following: - a.
+Printed tickets and shares. - b.
+Vending machines. - c.
+Electronic computer terminals or other devices to play lottery games that are connected by telephone lines or other electronic means with a central computer system operated by the Commission.

-"§ 143C-141.1.
+"§ 143D-141.1.
 Lottery advertising.

-- (a) Upon the recommendation of the Director, the Commission shall adopt guidelines regarding the nature of lottery advertising. - The guidelines shall require:
+(a) Upon the recommendation of the Director, the Commission shall adopt guidelines regarding the nature of lottery advertising.

+The guidelines shall require: